-- (1) Smallscale affordable housing developmentsin the Green Belt, which can include including pitches for travellersGypsies and Travellers not meeting the Planning Policy for Traveller Sites definition of a gypsy or traveller, will be permitted to meet identified local affordable housing needs provided that: - a) the site adjoins or is closely related to, and in safe and reasonable walking distance of a defined or a non-defined rural settlement, and - b) the number, size and tenure of homes would be appropriate to meet, or to contribute to meeting, the identified affordable housing needs of the local community, and - c) the affordable homes are all secured in perpetuity. - (2) The minimum number of market homes to make a rural exception scheme viable will be permitted where: - (a) a developer demonstrates that the scheme would be unviable without the inclusion of market housing, and - (b) it does not inflate the threshold land value, and - (c) it is suitably integrated into the rural exception development.
+- (1) Small scale affordable housing developments in the Green Belt, which can include pitches for Gypsies and Travellers not meeting the Planning Policy for Traveller Sites definition of a gypsy or traveller, will be permitted to meet identified local affordable housing needs provided that: - a) the site adjoins or is closely related to, and in safe and reasonable walking distance of a rural settlement, and - b) the number, size and tenure of homes would be appropriate to meet, or to contribute to meeting, the identified affordable housing needs of the local community, and - c) the affordable homes are all secured in perpetuity. - (2) The minimum number of market homes to make a rural exception scheme viable will be permitted where: - (a) a developer demonstrates that the scheme would be unviable without the inclusion of market housing, and - (b) it does not inflate the threshold land value 17, and - (c) it is suitably integrated into the rural exception development.

-&lt;sup>16 The planning policy definition of gypsies and travellers is set out in Planning Policy for Traveller Sites 2015: Annex 1 Glossary.
+The planning policy definition of gypsies and travellers is set out in Planning Policy for Traveller Sites 2015: Annex 1 Glossary.

-&lt;sup>17 This is the minimum land value likely to trigger an owner to sell the land.
+This is the minimum land value likely to trigger an owner to sell the land.